OctopusDeploy/blog/blog/2022-02/introducing-buildkite-integrations/index.md

 ## Conclusion

-The integration provided through these plugins represent our initial design and release.
-Our plan is to build additional plugins and eliminate the dependency on the Octopus CLI by providing integration through bash scripts.
+The integration provided through our new Buildkite plugins represents our initial design and release.
+We plan to build additional plugins and eliminate the dependency on the Octopus CLI by providing integration through Bash scripts.

-If you're an existing Octopus Deploy customer, check out Buildkite as part of your build pipeline.
-If you're an existing Buildkite customer, check out Octopus Deploy for deployments.
-And if you haven't tried either product, consider them both as part of a CI/CD pipeline.
+If you're an existing Octopus Deploy customer, check out [Buildkite](https://buildkite.com/) as part of your build pipeline.
+If you're an existing Buildkite customer, check out [Octopus Deploy](https://octopus.com/start) for deployments.
+And if you haven't tried either product, consider them both as part of your CI/CD pipeline.

 Happy deployments!